sarihammad/authlens/README.md

 Mitigations:
 - Mandatory redaction of code, tokens, client_secret, and Authorization headers.
+- No request body values stored; only field names when available.
-- Store per-tab traces in session storage only, not persistent sync.
+- Allowlist required before capture and traces stored in session storage only.
 - Export is user-initiated and produces a local file only.

-- Allowlist mode (options page) limits capture to approved domains.
+Redaction invariants:
+- We never store secrets in the trace.
+- Redaction runs before any export.

-See `docs/privacy.md` for redaction details.
+See `docs/privacy.md` for details.

+## Findings and confidence

+Each finding includes a confidence level (HIGH/MED/LOW) to separate strong signals from heuristics.

 ## Accessibility